The Four Language Skills: What They Are and 13 Tips to Improve

 Now, while these skills may not be easy to master, they are at least easy to understand and name.

 Learning a new language can be difficult.
-There are so many new words, sounds, idioms and nuances.
-Some days you think you’ve got it, and the next day nothing makes sense.
 Anyone who’s ever learned a new language is right there with you.
 But believe it or not, you only need four main skills to achieve fluency.

 That’s good news, right?